tokb23/async-rl/README.md

-# Asynchronous Methods for Deep Reinforcement Learning in Keras + TensorFlow + OpenAI Gym
+# Asynchronous Methods for Deep Reinforcement Learning in TensorFlow + OpenAI Gym
-This is an implementation of Asynchronous Methods for Deep Reinforcement Learning (based on [Mnih et al., 2016](https://arxiv.org/abs/1602.01783)) in Keras + TensorFlow + OpenAI Gym.
+This is an implementation of Asynchronous Methods for Deep Reinforcement Learning (based on [Mnih et al., 2016](https://arxiv.org/abs/1602.01783)) in TensorFlow + OpenAI Gym.

 ## Requirements
 - gym (Atari environment)
 - scikit-image
-- keras
 - tensorflow

 ## Results